THE NATIONAL TRUST FOR SCOTLAND

 ØSTFOLD UNIVERSITY COLLEGE, NORWAY

 Carol was invited, in November 2018, to work with lecturers from a wide range of faculties including Biology, Languages, Arts, Mathematics and Additional Support Need and Initial Teacher Education.
-They attended training on the Storyline approach.
+They attended training on the Scottish Storyline Approach.

 ABERFOYLE PRIMARY SCHOOL, SCOTLAND